 Wash your mouth with luke-warm salt water.
 Salt water helps to clean and soothe the affected area (to make salt water wash: mix one teaspoon table salt; with 1 cup of warm water)

 If you can, take over-the-counter pain medicines.
 OTC medicines can be quite effective.
 Anti-inflammatory medications such as Ibuprofen, Motrin, or Aleve work the best for dental pain.
-Use as instructed on package.
+Use as instructed on the package.